Food Nachos

 Through this e-book, I want to educate the not unusual man on Mughlai food is.
 What is served as Mughlai cuisine doused in oil and spices is from the refinement that changed into seen inside the Mughal kitchens.

 Which recipes did you recreate?
 Are they smooth to observe?
-Most of the recipes are easy; though a few are complex.
+Most of the recipes are easy, though a few are complex.
 The recipes use minimal spices: apart from onions, the best four or five spices are ginger, coriander, cinnamon, pepper, and clove.
 Saffron imparted the aroma, while dry results added to the richness.
 The royal chefs usually consulted the hakim while creating recipes.

 Most of the dishes are mutton-based, although there are some chicken ones too.
 Curd was typically used to tenderize the meat and to add a bitter flavor.
 I recreated the amba pulao, Gorak kebab, murgh kebab, Zeer biryani paneer, bharta Shirazi, do piyazah Shirazi, Husaini kebab, and a-e-urus.